GiJaLo/Home-Assistant-Dashboard/README.md

 More information: https://github.com/basnijholt/lovelace-ios-dark-mode-theme

 To have the shiny greeny background like mine, you have to add the background to your "Raw Configuration Editor".
 Don't know what this is?
 Will have a look at this later.
-You should place this on top.
+You should place this on top of the editor.
 ```yaml
 background: var(--background-image)
 ```